 Parkinson’s disease is a brain disorder that causes uncontrollable and unintended movements like shaking, stiffness, and difficulty balancing and coordinating.

-It is called a neurodegenerative disorder because it occurs due to the degeneration of dopamine-producing nerve cells (neurons).
+It is a neurodegenerative disorder due to the degeneration of dopamine-producing nerve cells (neurons).

 Dopamine is a common brain chemical or neurotransmitter responsible for nerve signal transmission.

 Most people who develop symptoms of Parkinson’s are usually over 50.